febrianrachmadi/dep-gan-im/README.md

 # Disease Evolution Predictor GAN (DEP-GAN) and U-ResNet (DEP-UResNet)
-This is provisional code of DEP-GAN and DEP-UResNet.
+This is codes for both DEP-GAN (non-supervised model) and DEP-UResNet (supervised model) to predict the evolution (i.e., progression and regression) of white matter hyperintensities (WMH).
 All codes will be updated regularly.
 It is expected to publish the final version of the code before March 2020.

 Quick explanation of DEP-GAN can be found in ["About DEP-GAN" section](https://github.com/febrianrachmadi/dep-gan-im#about-dep-gan-excerpt-from-our-miccai-2019-paper).
-Whereas, full explanation of DEP-GAN can be read in:
+Whereas, full explanation of DEP-GAN can be read and found in:
- - our MICCAI 2019 paper titled **Predicting the Evolution of White Matter Hyperintensities in Brain MRI using Generative Adversarial Networks and Irregularity Map** [[full-paper]](https://doi.org/10.1007/978-3-030-32248-9_17) [[pre-print]](https://doi.org/10.1101/662692), or
+ - manuscript titled **Automatic Spatial Estimation of White Matter Hyperintensities Evolution in Brain MRI using Disease Evolution Predictor Deep Neural Networks** [[pre-print]](https://doi.org/10.1101/738641), or
- - manuscript titled **Automatic Spatial Estimation of White Matter Hyperintensities Evolution in Brain MRI using Disease Evolution Predictor Deep Neural Networks** [[pre-print]](https://doi.org/10.1101/738641).
+ - our MICCAI 2019 paper titled **Predicting the Evolution of White Matter Hyperintensities in Brain MRI using Generative Adversarial Networks and Irregularity Map** [[full-paper]](https://doi.org/10.1007/978-3-030-32248-9_17) [[pre-print]](https://doi.org/10.1101/662692).

 We would recommend the second manuscript as it contains full information about both DEP-GAN and DEP-UResNet.